highlight/highlight/highlight.io/pages/otel-course/content/04-logging.md

 id: undefined
 title: "OpenTelemetry Logging"
 slug: "logging"
+description: "Learn how to implement logging in OpenTelemetry, from basic setup to advanced resource attributes and instrumentation."
+keywords: "OpenTelemetry, logging, observability, telemetry, resource attributes"
 ---

 We mentioned the 4 categories of telemetry that are supported by OpenTelemetry: Logs, Traces, Metrics, and Baggage.
 Today we're going to dive deeper into logs.